 Please refer to the owner's manual provided by your engine manufacturer for proper procedures.
 Some engines will not have a separate fuel water separator located in the bilge.
-Instead it will be located on the engine itself.
+In this case, the engine manufacturer will install it in the engine.
 Check engine specs.